iotku/ffmpeg-livestream-twitch/README.md

 ## Audio
 JACK is the main force behind audio routing and qjackctl is used as an easy method way to start/configure JACK.

-Qjackctl is setup to launch jack (w/ dbus interface) which tells pulseaudio (with jack plugin installed) to create a jack sink, the additional startup scripts (in /jack-stuff) switch the default pulseaudio sink to the JACK sink and switch current clients over so I don't have to do it manually.
+Qjackctl is setup to launch jack2 (w/ dbus interface) which tells pulseaudio (with jack plugin installed) to create a jack sink, the additional startup scripts (in /jack-stuff) switch the default pulseaudio sink to the JACK sink and switch current clients over so I don't have to do it manually.